 You don’t have to do anything, or try too hard.

-You don’t have to figure out anything.
+And, you don’t have to figure out anything.

 There is nothing to learn.